eclipse-vertx/vert.x/src/examples/javascript/README.md

 First connect, then try subscribing and sending messages and see how the separate browsers can interoperate on the event bus.

+## Web application

+This is a full end-end "real-time" web appplication which has a modern JavaScript client side MVVM application that communicates with a set of verticle at the back end via the vert.x event bus.

+It's the same application from the tutorial.

+You will need an instance of MongoDB server (with default settings) running on localhost.

+To run it simply `cd` into the webapp directory and `vertx run app.js`

+Then point your browser at https://localhost:8080 and start shopping!

+To fully understand this example please follow the web app tutorial on the website